 In every article, we will provide helpful tips, expert advice as well as a set of strategies and tactics you can employ to get your forecast right and optimize your workforce management operations, one step at a time.

 For anyone just getting started in forecasting for contact centers, it can be a real challenge.
 As you build out forecasting and planning, the expectations start to grow.
 People want more.

-Whether it’s a stricter forecast accuracy target or moving to measuring at smaller time periods (e.g. from monthly accuracy to daily accuracy), as your operations matures the expectations will grow.
+Whether it’s a stricter forecast accuracy target or moving to measuring at smaller time periods (e.g. from monthly accuracy to daily accuracy), as your operations mature the expectations will grow.

-Let’s walk through some tips for getting started in contact center planning.
+Let’s walk through some tips for getting started in contact center forecasting.
 The first tip, regardless where you are on your journey is to have a clear objective.
-It’s never forecasting just for forecasting sake.
+It’s never forecasting just for forecasting's sake.

 Well, it means you don’t spend a year trying to build a super-accurate forecast.
 You can get there over time.
-Instead, you focus on what you can build quickly and provide some insights into how many FTE (Full Time Equivalents) you need compared to how many FTE you have or plan to have.
+Instead, you focus on what you can, build quickly and provide some insights into how many Full Time Equivalents (FTEs) you need compared to how many FTEs you have or plan to have.

 An FTE is the equivalent of one person working full time.
 The actual number of hours may vary by region.
 In the US, an FTE is 40 hours per week.
 The gap between what you have and need is what the operations needs to solve for.

 Your monthly forecast should drive your hiring and staffing plan.
 This is the goal of this process.
 If your monthly forecast doesn’t ultimately position you to feed into a hiring plan, then it’s missing the mark.